pierotofy/hscroller.js/README.md

 </li>
 ```

 The pages are numbered by their position in the DOM.
-So the first <li> element is page 0, the second is page 1, etc.
+So the first element is page 0, the second is page 1, etc.

 ### To link a page use: